Bprs68/Bprs68/README.md

 - 💼 You can contact me at: [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bhaskar-kumar-/)
 - 🌱 I'm currently learning **differential calculus, financial data science, Agentic Workflows and deep learning**
 - 👯 I'm looking to collaborate on **AI for policy analysis, economic modeling, education and automation**
-- 🚀 Current project: **Developing AI-driven insights for employment assessments and financial analytics**
+- 🚀 Current project: **Developing AI-driven insights for endpoint assessments and financial analytics**
 - ⚡ Fun fact: **I reduced assessment time from 3 days to 3 hours using AI!(For an UK Based EPAO)**

 ## Skills